GenericMale/protonvpn-docker/README.md

    - **HTTP Proxy:** Set the `HTTP_PROXY` environment variable to `1` and map port `3128` to use the VPN in any application with HTTP(S) proxy support.

-**Important Note on Port Mapping:**
+> [!IMPORTANT]
-Since containers share the network stack when using `network_mode`, the port mappings for services requiring external access need to be defined on the ProtonVPN container.
+> Since containers share the network stack when using `network_mode`, the port mappings for services requiring external
+> access need to be defined on the ProtonVPN container.

 ### Example Docker Compose with other Container